-If you are unsure which voice you are please feel free to approach the conductor who can help you to decide.
+If you are unsure which voice you are please feel free to approach Ben who can help you to decide.
 It is important that you stick to singing the same voice.
 This helps tremendously with the ‘logistics’ of the choir, particularly acoustic balance, concert seating and decisions regarding suitable music.

 You may find it helpful to try sitting next to a different person each week.
 This will let you get to know more people within the choir and is good musical practice.
 You should use the opportunity to listen to your own voice and those around you.
 This will help your intonation (tuning) build confidence in your own singing ability you & the choir produce a richer sound.